 First, you’ll need to activate the Smush Pro CDN.
 In the Smush settings, go to the CDN section and push the Get Started button.

 That’s it!
-If you’d like to try it out, sign up for a free 7-day trial for access to Smush Pro.
+If you’d like to try out Smush Pro risk-free, sign up for a free trial.

 Get to Optimizing